Periodontal Care and Treatment

 Scaling and Root Planing

 Scaling and root planing is a common treatment for periodontal disease.
-This method allows Dr. Schilt and a registered dental hygienist at McKenzie River Dental to provide a deeper cleaning between the compromised teeth and gums, preventing progression of the disease as well as tooth loss.
+This method allows Dr. Schilt and Dr. Welch and a registered dental hygienist at McKenzie River Dental to provide a deeper cleaning between the compromised teeth and gums, preventing progression of the disease as well as tooth loss.

 Pocket Reduction Surgery

 Pocket reduction surgery is one way to treat periodontal disease.
-Dr. Schilt can remove bacteria and tartar (calculus) from the roots of teeth to eliminate bacteria, reducing inflammation and saving teeth.
+Dr. Schilt and Dr. Welch can remove bacteria and tartar (calculus) from the roots of teeth to eliminate bacteria, reducing inflammation and saving teeth.